InternetSociety/dnssec-portfolio-checker-examples/README.md

 More examples are welcome if you would like to contribute additional ways to use it or code in other languages.

+These examples are licensed under a permissive MIT-style license.
+Feel free to use them in any way you wish.
+(See the LICENSE file for the full text.)

 The "Portfolio Checker" itself is a program written in GO and available from SIDN Labs at:

     https://github.com/SIDN/unboundcheck

 Have fun!